Skip to content

 }

-This automatically generates three components per interpolated field: Position, Interpolated<Position>, and InterpolatedPrevious<Position>.
+Each interpolated field generates three components: Position, Interpolated<Position>, and InterpolatedPrevious<Position>.

-Write static methods with [GenerateInterpolatorSystem] that define how each component type should be blended.
-The source generator creates a Burst-compiled job system for each:
+Write static methods with [GenerateInterpolatorSystem] defining how each component type blends.
+The source generator creates a presentation-phase system with a nested Burst-compiled job for each:

 public static class MyInterpolators